Two Heads are Actually Better than One: Towards Better Adversarial Robustness via Transduction and Rejection: Abstract

 \section{Abstract}

 Both transduction and rejection have emerged as important techniques for defending against adversarial perturbations.
-A recent work by Tram\`er~\cite{tramer2022detecting} showed that, in the rejection-only case (no transduction), a strong rejection-solution can be turned into a strong (but computationally inefficient) non-rejection solution.
-This detector-to-classifier reduction has been mostly applied to give evidence that certain claims of strong selective-model solutions are susceptible, leaving the benefits of rejection unclear.
-On the other hand, a recent work by Goldwasser et al.~\cite{goldwasser2020beyond} showed that \emph{rejection combined with transduction} can give \emph{provable} guarantees (for certain problems) that cannot be achieved otherwise.
-Nevertheless, under recent strong adversarial attacks (GMSA~\cite{chen2022towards}, which has been shown to be much more effective than AutoAttack against transduction), Goldwasser et al.'s work was shown to have low performance in a practical deep-learning setting.
+A recent work by \citep{goldwasser2020beyond} showed that rejection combined with transduction can give \emph{provable} guarantees (for certain problems) that cannot be achieved otherwise.
+Nevertheless, under recent strong adversarial attacks (GMSA~\citep{chen2022towards}), Goldwasser et al.'s work was shown to have low performance in a practical deep-learning setting.
 In this paper, we take a step towards realizing the promise of transduction+rejection in more realistic scenarios.
-Theoretically, we show that a novel application of Tram\`er's classifier-to-detector technique in the transductive setting can give significantly improved sample-complexity for robust generalization.
-While our theoretical construction is computationally inefficient, it guides us to identify an efficient transductive algorithm to learn a selective model.
-Extensive experiments using state of the art attacks (AutoAttack, GMSA) show that our solutions provide significantly better robust accuracy.
+Our key observation is that a novel application of a reduction technique in~\citep{tramer2022detecting}, which was until now only used to demonstrate the vulnerability of certain defenses, can be used to actually construct effective defenses.
+Theoretically, we show that a careful application of this technique in the transductive setting can give significantly improved sample-complexity for robust generalization.
+Our theory guides us to design a new transductive algorithm for learning a selective model; extensive experiments using state of the art attacks (AutoAttack, GMSA) show that our approach provides significantly better robust accuracy (81.6\% on CIFAR-10 and 57.9\% on CIFAR-100 under $l_\infty$ with budget 8/255) than existing techniques~\citep{croce2020robustbench}.
+The implementation is available at \url{https://github.com/nilspalumbo/transduction-rejection}.